 Ownership Structure

 Gaspart – Gás Participacões S.A., a Brazilian “sociedade anónima” was incorporated in September 26, 1990.
-Global Oil and Gas Limited, a company formed under the laws of Jersey, Channel Islands (“Global”) owns 100% of the equity and management control of Gaspart.
-Enron acquired 100% of the equity and management control of Global from private investors in early 1998. [confirm]
+Global Oil and Gas Limited, a company formed under the laws of Jersey, Channel Islands (“Global”) owns 100% of Gaspart.
+Enron acquired 100% of Global from private investors in early 1998. [confirm]

-The ownership structure of Gaspart is as follows:
+As of closing, the ownership structure of Gaspart is as follows: